Arriving in Fiji

 You are required to present your completed Fiji Immigration Arrival card, passport and any other documents (airline tickets, autohrity letters, visa approvals, etc.) to Primary Line officer for immigration clearance (Fiji Immigration website)

 After you have been cleared by Primary Line officers you are required to proceed to the baggage collection area to collect your baggage.

 Purchase of Duty Free Items

 The total quantity of duty free items in your possession or purchased upon arrival before proceeding to Customs for clearance should be within normal passenger allowance.
 Other dutiable goods in excess of the normal allowance will subject to normal duty.

-While proceeding through the baggage examination area, passengers shall produce to the Proper Officer (Proper Officer (Customs Officer)) the arrival card and orally declare any other dutiable goods or prohibited and restricted imports in his or her possession.
+While proceeding through the baggage examination area, passengers shall produce to the Proper Officer (Proper Officer (Customs Officer)) the arrival card on which the necessary declarations has been done by you and also orally declare any other dutiable goods or prohibited and restricted imports in his or her possession.
 Baggage or person may be subject to search by other border enforcement agencies.